sandboxie-plus/sandboxie-docs/Content/ForceProcess.md

 # Force Process

 _ForceProcess_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
 It specifies names of programs.
-If any of these programs are started outside any sandbox, they will automatically sandboxed in a particular sandbox.
+If any of these programs are started outside any sandbox, they will be automatically sandboxed in a particular sandbox.
 For example:

 ```
    .